make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

+- It's not really a big deal though, because if we have a quaternion whose length might not be equal to 1 then we just normalize it.

 # Normalizing a quaternion

-- If we are given a quaternion whose length is not equal to 1, we can easily normalize it.
 - To normalize a quaternion,
-  divide each component by the length.
+  we just divide each component by the length.
 - The result will be a **unit** quaternion.

 # Quaternion double cover

+- This is where is starts to get really interesting.
 - The unit quaternions +q and -q represent the same rotation.
+- So, any given 3D rotation
+  corresponds to exactly 2 unit quaternions.
 - Sometimes it helps to think of them as the "square roots" of a rotation...
   - The number 9 has two square roots: +3 and -3.
   - And a rotation has two quaternions that represent it: +q and -q.
-- Let's briefly take a closer look at this diagram...

 # Half the rotation angle

-- Consider a counter-clockwise rotation in the XY plane of angle $\phi$.
+- Consider a counter-clockwise rotation in the XY plane of angle $\phi$ sort of like our little walk around the clock garden in Niagara Falls.
+  - In this diagram, the dot represents where you are.
+  - You started at the positive x-axis
+    (3 o'clock)
+    and now you are moving counter-clockwise
+    toward the 12 o'clock position.
+  - So far, you have travelled an angle $\phi$.
   - The unit quaternions $+q$
     and $-q$
-  that represent it
+    that represent your rotation
     form a bisector.
-- As you can see here,
-  the components are in terms
-  of **half** of the rotation angle.
-- In this diagram,
-  you can see how +q bisects the short path from the x-axis to the point on the circle, and -q bisects the long path.
+  - You can see how +q bisects the short arc, and -q bisects the long arc.
+  - Both +q and -q represent the same rotation and we can choose the one that leads us to the target via the shorter path.
+- I had been using quaternions for a long time before I realized this.
+- Hopefully this helps you understand them too.
+- This also helped me to understand why the components of a unit quaternion are in terms of **half** the rotation angle.
+  - You can see the example here where the w-component is equal to $\cos\frac{\phi}{2}$ and the z-component is equal to $\sin\frac{\phi}{2}$.

 # Implementing Slerp